Best of Central Europe Travel Itinerary, Day by Day Guide

 This Central Europe itinerary includes Berlin, Munich, Dresden, Prague, Krakow, Budapest, Bratislava, Vienna, Salzburg, and Innsbruck.
 You will see the Berlin Wall, have a beer at the famous Hofbräuhaus in Munich, watch Prague’s astronomical clock on the hour, tour the Auschwitz-Birkenau Concentration Camp, wander Vienna’s architecture, dance to the Sound of Music in Salzburg and visit Swarovski Crystal Worlds.
 Day trips to the alpine village of Hallstatt, the Czech Republic fairytale towns of Cesky Krumlov and Karlovy Vary and stops on Germany’s Romantic Road are included.

 Save time by reviewing the following travel guides for the best time of year to visit, currency, budget, language, safety matters, public transportation, what to pack, food to eat, and travel tips specific to that country.
 I suggest printing this itinerary and plugging your dates into each stop.
 Then print the linked itinerary for each stop and supplemental things to do.
 Make adjustments to personalize your trip.
-Use the search box at the end of the post to find accommodation in your price point for the number of nights indicated.
+Use the search box at the end of the post to find accommodation at your price point for the number of nights indicated.
 Prepurchase train tickets and organize day tours to ensure everything goes as planned.

 Be sure to read each country’s travel guide for everything you will need to know for your visit, including tips, tricks, and interesting facts!